elizangelaxavier/Microsoft-DP200/instructions/dp-200-02_instructions.md

     ![Files uploaded to Containers in Azure Storage Explore](Linked_Image_Files/M02-E04-T02-img02.png)

+1. In Azure Storage Explorer, in the data file system, click on the **+ New Folder** button.

+1. In the New Folder screen, in the New folder name text box, type **output**.

 1. Close down Azure Storage Explorer.

 1. Return to the Azure portal, and navigate to the **Home** blade.